Jessica Traynor

 Poet | Essayist | Editor

-Jessica Traynor is the author of three critically acclaimed books of poetry.
-Her latest collection, Pit Lullabies, (Bloodaxe Books, 2022), is a Poetry Book Society Recommendation.
+Jessica Traynor is the author of four critically acclaimed books of poetry.
+Her third collection, Pit Lullabies, (Bloodaxe Books, 2022), was a Poetry Book Society Recommendation.
+Her latest collection, New Arcana was published by Bloodaxe Books in 2025.

 Awards include the 2024 Tundish Award from Field Day for contribution to the arts in Ireland and the 2023 Lawrence O’Shaughnessy Award for Poetry.
 She was the 2023 Arts Council Writer in Residence at Galway University, and is a Creative Fellow of UCD.